- Fingerprints test

 You can see altered WebGL metadata parameters in "Other WebGL parameters":

 WebGL Off mode

 When WebGL masking is set to Off, websites will see the real WebGL Report and Image hashes.

 Setting the mode to Off can be advantageous in some cases, where websites react badly to 100% unique WebGL readouts.

 Opening browser profiles on multiple machines

 The added noise is persistent.
 However, it is added as a filter on top of the existing machine fingerprint.
 So, if the machine has changed, then the readouts also change.

-If non-changing readouts are required on multiple devices, then there are few solutions:
+Solutions if non-changing readouts are required on multiple devices

 - Run Multilogin on identically configured Virtual Machines (VM) or Virtual Private Servers (VPS) with Hardware fingerprints set to Noise mode.
 Since these machines will be set up the same way, the masked WebGL fingerprints will remain consistent on multiple machines.